EMERGENCY RESOURCES AND INFORMATION

 Give a Schnitzel!

-As you plan your summer adventures here, we remind you to Give a Schnitzel about your own safety, the safety of others, and the well-being of our environment.
-With the onset of the drier summer months, staying informed about wildfire risks is crucial.
+As you head out to explore, we invite you to Give a Schnitzel—for your own safety, the safety of others, and the protection of the places we all love.
+During the drier summer months, staying aware of wildfire risks and current conditions helps keep everyone safe.